What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 2. Operational uncertainty

 Many H-1B program details regarding registration, payment mechanisms, exemptions, and enforcement remain unclear.
-Meanwhile, the first civil lawsuits that challenge the legitimacy of the new order were filed in the federal court of San Francisco.
+Meanwhile, the first civil lawsuits challenging the legitimacy of the new order were filed in the San Francisco federal court.
 All these factors only add fuel to the fire, potentially leading to lost fillings, rejections, and compliance risks.

 3. Workload strain